Announcer's test: Classical radio announcer's audition

-In the early 1950s, Mike Nichols wrote the following announcer test for radio station WFMT in Chicago.
+In the early 1950s, Mike Nichols wrote the following announcer's test for radio station WFMT in Chicago.

 The WFMT announcer's lot is not a happy one.
 In addition to uttering the sibilant, mellifluous cadences of such cacophonous sounds as Hans Schmidt-Isserstedt, Carl Schuricht, Nicanor Zabaleta, Hans Knappertsbusch and the Hammerklavier Sonata, he must thread his vocal way through the complications of L'Orchestre de la Suisse Romande, the Concertgebouw Orchestra of Amsterdam, the Leipzig Gewandhaus Orchestra and other complicated nomenclature.

 However, it must by no means be assumed that the ability to pronounce L'Orchestre de la Société des Concerts du Conservatoire de Paris with fluidity and verve outweighs an ease, naturalness and friendliness of delivery when at the omnipresent microphone.
-For example, when delivering a diatribe concerning Claudia Muzio, Beniamino Gigli, Hetty Plümacher, Giacinto Prandelli, Hilde Rössel-Majdan and Lina Pagliughi, five out of six is good enough if the sixth one is mispronounced plausibly.
+For example, when delivering a diatribe concerning Claudia Muzio, Beniamino Gigli, Hetty Plümacher, Giacinto Prandelli, Hilde Rössel-Majdan and Lina Pagliughi, five out of six is good enough if the sixth one is plausibly mispronounced.
 Jessica Dragonette and Margaret Truman are taken for granted.

 Poets, although not such a constant annoyance as polysyllabically named singers, creep in now and then.
 Of course Dylan Thomas and W. B. Yeats are no great worry.
 Composers occur almost incessantly, and they range all the way from Albéniz, Alfvén and Auric through Wolf-Ferrari and Zeisl.

 Let us reiterate that a warm, simple tone of voice is desirable, even when introducing the Bach Cantata "Ich hatte viel Bekümmernis," or Monteverdi's opera "L'Incoronazione di Poppea."

-Such then, is the warp and woof of an announcer's existence "in diesen heil'gen Hallen."
+Such then, is the warp and woof of an announcer's existence "In diesen heil'gen Hallen."